Italian Studies Minor

-If you’re majoring in International Studies or Business Administration, the Italian Studies minor is an opportunity to better understand Italy's people through work and study abroad in three of Italy’s cosmopolitan treasures: Florence, Rome and Perugia.
+Students majoring in political science and international studies or business administration, the Italian Studies minor is an opportunity to better understand Italy's people through work and study abroad in three of Italy’s cosmopolitan treasures: Florence, Rome and Perugia.

 The minor in Italian Studies is an interdisciplinary minor and requires the completion of six courses determined in consultation with the departmental minor advisor.
-Students can take classes in Italian as well as approved courses in other disciplines such as Art History, History, and American Studies.
-Students minoring in Italian Studies are required to take at least four courses on campus and may get approval to complete the final two courses while studying abroad.
-See program requirements.
+Students can take classes in Italian as well as approved courses in other disciplines such as art history, history and American studies.

 - Conversation tables to practice speaking Italian with other students and native speakers